This post may contain affiliate links. Click here to see what that means.

 15 Hidden Sources of Gluten

 - Packaged Foods.
 Gluten comes by many names, so when reading ingredient labels, it's important to be aware of the complete list.
 Avoid all products containing wheat, wheatberries, atta, barley, dinkel, durum, einkorn, emmer, farina, farro, fu, graham, Kamut khorasan, malt, rye, seitan, semolina, spelt, triticale, beer, ale, lager, brewer's yeast, brown rice syrup (often made with barley enzymes), dextrin and starch (both of which can be derived from wheat), natural flavoring (can contain gluten), dry smoke flavoring (barley is sometimes used to capture the smoke), and oats (also called avena sative, oats are commonly cross-contaminated with gluten).
 You can find these ingredients in everything from herbal teas to sauces, because they add flavor, texture, and sweetness.
-For a handy reference while shopping, run ingredients through this app: Is That Gluten Free?
+There's a handy app called the Gluten Free Scanner that can help when shopping at the grocery store.
 Also look for the certified gluten-free label, because those foods have been independently lab-tested to contain less than 10ppm of gluten (which is even lower than the 20 ppm FDA standard considered safe for gluten-free labeling.)
 The reason the limit isn't 0ppm is two-fold – testing equipment isn't sensitive enough to determine 0ppm, and research shows that people with celiac disease can handle exposures this small without intestinal damage, which is why 20ppm is considered a safe standard worldwide.
 That said, when eating for health, minimizing packaged foods in general is the best choice.

 - Kitchens.
 If your home isn't 100% gluten-free, it's very easy for cross-contamination to occur.
 That is when tiny amounts of gluten are left behind on shared counter space and equipment, getting added unseen to your food during preparation.
 Here are some things you can do to prevent it: Place gluten-free items above gluten-containing items in the pantry and refrigerator, so gluten particles don't fall onto your gluten-free foods.
 Thoroughly clean all counters, dishes, pots, pans, microwaves, and utensils between uses, and have a dedicated gluten-free sponge and dish towel.
 Purchase a second, gluten-free toaster and can opener.
 Have a separate, dedicated, gluten-free cutting board (gluten can get trapped in the grooves of cut or scratched surfaces).
 Replace wooden spoons with stainless steel (gluten can get trapped in the pores of the wood).
 Have two sets of condiment jars to avoid “double dipping”.
 You can see why it's much easier if your household agrees to a 100% gluten-free kitchen!
 At a minimum, I suggest no gluten-containing flours in your kitchen.
 Flour particles stay airborne for hours after baking, are easy to inhale, and when they descend, can contaminate all surfaces, including sinks, towels, and dish racks.
 Cross-contamination is also common in restaurant kitchens.
 When eating in restaurants, choose ones with a gluten-free menu, and always ask what measures are taken to prevent cross-contamination in the kitchen.
 Resource: Gluten-Free Dining Tips.
 Unfortunately, some restaurants advertise gluten-free meals without knowing anything about cross-contamination measures.
 Here's a list of 100% Paleo Restaurants.
 Every restaurant on that list has a 100% gluten-free kitchen, which means there is no risk of cross-contamination.
 They're a rare breed, but they are slowly growing in number.